 Dry Cottonwood Creek Ranch Conservation Easement (Deer Lodge South, Section 4.2.4.6) Project complete.
-Monitoring ongoing.
+Monitoring and development of additional projects ongoing.

 The purchase and placement of a conservation easement on Dry Cottonwood Creek Ranch (DCCR) and Deer Lodge River Ranch (DLRR), located in Anaconda-Deer Lodge County approximately 13 miles northwest of Anaconda, was recommended by the AC and approved by the Governor in 2018.
 In 2019, NRDP and CFC acquired both properties.
 NRDP and CFC sold DCCR in April 2021 for \$2.1 million with a conservation easement that protects the ranch's natural resource values.